 Clean Surfaces - Clean and disinfect frequently touched surfaces - especially when someone is ill.

-Dr. Levine issued an order requiring anyone who visits from another state to have a negative COVID-19 test within 72 hours prior to entering the commonwealth.
-If someone cannot get a test or chooses not to, they must quarantine for 14 days upon arrival in Pennsylvania.
+The Secretary of Health issued an order and an amended order requiring anyone who visits Pennsylvania from another state, including Pennsylvanians returning to the Commonwealth, must get tested within 72 hours prior to entering the Commonwealth.
+If an individual is unable to get a test prior to entering the Commonwealth, is waiting for test results, or chooses not to get a test, they must quarantine for 10 days upon arrival in our state or secure a negative test, whichever is first.

 For more travel information, visit the PA Department of Health Travelers Page.